 If you have a larger income, though (congrats!), you’re likely to be offered a lower interest rate, meaning you’ll be less over the long term.
 If you’re desperate for a car but are a low-earner, don’t worry: you’ll likely still find a deal to get yourself on the road.

 If you have good credit, you may be eligible for some of our lowest rates.
 We have great finance options for those with less than perfect credit histories, including those with CCJs, defaults, or ex-bankrupts.

-However, it’s essential to be realistic and be aware that these kinds of lenders are in the minority.
-It will become even more important for you to have a good credit score, a high income, and often a deposit in these instances.
+However, it’s essential to be realistic and aware that these lenders are in the minority.
+In these instances, it will become even more important for you to have a good credit score, a high income, and often a deposit.